Woman running outdoors

 Sometimes the mere thought of a half or full hour of physical activity can be a huge deterrent, especially first thing in the morning or if you’re new to working out or are coming back after a hiatus.
 But five minutes is enough to see results: University College London researchers recently found that replacing five minutes of sedentary time each day with moderate-to-vigorous activity had a noticeable effect on heart health.

 If the word “exercise” is too intense, greeting the day with five minutes of meditation can be the oasis of calm you need to face what’s ahead of you.
 Just as your body needs exercise to perform at its peak, brain exercises like meditation can lead to improved brain function, as well as less anxiety, social anxiety, depression, and PTSD.
-Five minutes wrangling your thoughts in a Peloton meditation class or on an app like Headspace can set you up to be less affected by negative feedback, leaving you more present and upbeat at work and during your free time—similar to the endorphin-fueled buzz you’d get from a more physical workout.
+Five minutes wrangling your thoughts in a meditation class on the Peloton App can set you up to be less affected by negative feedback, leaving you more present and upbeat at work and during your free time—similar to the endorphin-fueled buzz you’d get from a more physical workout.

 “If you are prone to ruminating about bad things, then some mindfulness exercises can help you get going with a clean slate," Markman says.
 However, "if you tend to be focused on being productive first thing in the morning, then use your morning to plan for the day and to set an agenda to make sure you hit the ground running.”
 (Not sure where to start?
 Try a meditative workout—here’s how.)